calonsocamina/SwiftUI-Concepts-Tutorials-Apple/README.md

 The `Landmarks` folder contains the first complete project from Apple’s SwiftUI Concepts tutorial.
 It introduces:

 - Declarative layout with stacks
-- Reusable components (`MapView`, `CircleImage`, `LandmarkRow`)
+- Reusable components
 - Real-time previews
 - MapKit integration
+- Dynamic lists generated from data with List and ForEach
+- Identifiable model structures for seamless list rendering
+- Hierarchical navigation using NavigationView and NavigationLink
+- Multiple previews to test layouts on different devices and orientations

-This project is a hands-on exercise to build a landmark detail screen and learn how SwiftUI combines views, data, and navigation.
+This project starts with a static landmark detail screen and evolves into a data-driven list with navigation, demonstrating how SwiftUI combines views, data, and navigation in a scalable way.

 ---